|

 'Music 3' includes the scene called 'At the Cathedral of Vasiliy the Blessed' from Part 4, Scene 1, in which a crowd gathers at the cathedral where Boris is at mass.
 The crowd is teasing an idiot.
 The crowd begs for bread and Boris, departing, asks for the idiot's blessing.
 Boris departs with the words of the idiot that he cannot bless a murderer.
 Next in this Music 3 is the concluding scene describing the "Death of Boris in the Kremlin' from Part 4, Scene 2, in which, after a dramatic scene, Boris dies to the dramatic tolling of bells.

 This is dramatic music and a blazing recording.
-The sound is reasonably good, but we could perhaps wish for the dynamic range and sonic impact found in later recording technology.
+The sound is good, but we could perhaps wish for the dynamic range and sonic impact found in the recording technology of a later generation.

 Click here to listen to (download) the 1936 music from 'Music 1' of Boris Godunov